We are the peak national clinical and research body for diabetes-related foot health and disease

-Diabetes Feet Australia (DFA) was established in 2015 with the goal of ending avoidable amputations within a generation in Australia.
-As a key initiative of the Wound Management Innovation CRC, we engaged the expertise of multiple partner organisations across Australia to create a national diabetes-related foot disease (DFD) body for Australia.
-On the 1st July 2018, we joined the Australian Diabetes Society's (ADS) stable of national diabetes clinical and research programs.
-In December 2020, DFA took the important step of re-branding the organisation from Diabetic Foot Australia to Diabetes Feet Australia.
+Diabetes Feet Australia was established in 2015 as a key initiative of the Wound Management Innovation CRC, with the goal of ending avoidable amputations within a generation in Australia.
+On the 1st July 2018, we joined the Australian Diabetes Society’s (ADS) as a division.
+And in December 2020, we took the important step of re-branding the organisation from Diabetic Foot Australia to Diabetes Feet Australia.

 DFA CHAIR